lqez/django-tossi/README.md

     $ pip install django-template-korean

-Add the app to your istalled apps:
+and add to your apps

     INSTALLED_APPS = (
         ...